jovami/isep-lapr4/docs/us_3005/README.md

-US 3005 -- View Board changes in real time
+#US 3005 -- View Board changes in real time
 ==================================================

-# Business rules
+## 1. Context

+**It is the first time the task is assigned to be developed**

+## 2. Requirements

+*In this section you should present the functionality that is being developed, how do you understand it, as well as possible correlations to other requirements (i.e., dependencies).*

+**US 3005** As User, I want to view, in real-time, the updates in the shared boards

 - Only users with view permissions can use this functionality